suheda-snr/suheda-snr/README.md

   - **Technologies:** React, JavaScript, NASA API, HTML, CSS, Cloudflare, NASA APOD API

 ### [**Duunitori Job Scraper**](https://github.com/suheda-snr/duunitori.fi-job-scraper)
-A web scraping tool that automates the extraction of IT field  job postings from Duunitori for Oulu, Finland, and saves the data to a txt file.
+A  web scraping tool that automates the extraction of IT job postings from Duunitori.fi for the Oulu region, capturing listings from the last 24 hours.
+It saves job data to a text file for easy access and can be customized to filter by different industries and locations.
+Additionally, it can be automated using various tools to schedule the scraper to run at specific intervals without manual intervention.
   - **Technologies:** Puppeteer, Node.js, JavaScript

 ---